Creative Intelligence

 Beat Efficiency Ratio compares a category's time-per-beat against the cross-category average.
 A ratio of 1.3 on Tension means that category spends 30% more time building pain than the average ad.
 This metric helps identify where your vertical's formula diverges.

-Every data point comes from multi-agent pipeline analysis, not surface tagging.
+Every data point comes from Heista's proprietary creative intelligence engine, not surface tagging.
 Each ad is segmented by timing, classified by behavioral mechanism, and compiled into an executable framework.

 Every beat in this report was extracted from a real ad.